debadyuitighosh/debadyuitighosh.github.io/README.md

-# debadyuitighosh.github.io
+# Debbadyuiti Ghosh
-Page for my Teaching Materials
+I'll use this space here, to dump all the Teaching Materials that I developed as a teaching fellow during my PhD.